karasawatakumi/pytorch-image-classification/README.md

 ### Custom Dataset

 Dataset preparation is simple.
-Prepare directories with the name of the class to train as follows, and store corresponding images in their directories. ([`ImageFolder`](https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html) class is used inside the loader.)
+Prepare directories with the name of the class to train then store corresponding images in their directories as follows. ([`ImageFolder`](https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html) class is used inside the loader.)

 ```
 {dataset name}/